sassymama01/32bites.github.io/_posts/2018-12-13-making-a-update-system-in-python-3.md

 Then we compare the numbers in an if statement, and then we know whether an update is available.

 # Limitations
-Sadly if we use this method, the version numbers must all be one character long, aka no double digits or bigger. just single digits.
+Sadly if we use this method, the version numbers must all be one character long, aka no double digits or bigger.
+Just single digits.